-Charlotte is an established barrister in family, immigration, and civil law.
-Renowned for her powerful advocacy, razor-sharp cross-examination and meticulous preparation, Charlotte always secures outstanding results.
+Charlotte is an established barrister in family law and public law.
+Renowned for her powerful advocacy, meticulous preparation and exceptional client care skills, Charlotte is the “go-to” barrister’ as she always secures outstanding results.

 “Charlotte is insightful and tenacious, a strong advocate with skills that surpass her call.
 Her written work is excellent and her judgment is sound.
 She is a personable barrister that combines real ability with enthusiasm for her work.”
 Teresa Barnett, Solicitor, McMillan William Solicitors Limited.